Beautiful Islands and Beaches in San Vicente, Palawan

 Book a flight directly to the newly-opened San Vicente Airport.
 Airlines that serves flight to San Vicente include Philippine Airlines (PAL Express, and Royal Air.
 Travel time will take about an hour and a half.

-Skyjet offers direct flight to San Vicente from NAIA Terminal 4.
+Skyjet offers a direct flight to San Vicente from NAIA Terminal 4.
 Skyjet will fly four times a week (Mondays, Wednesdays, Fridays, and Saturdays) from Manila to San Vicente starting July 16.

 From San Vicente Airport, you can charter a tricycle going to your hotel and even to the long beach.
 It’s a 10-20 min ride from the airport to the town proper.
 Tricycle rental cost P120 per ride from the airport to the town center.